 - d.
 The Board of Education shall require reports from its executive officers concerning conditions of efficiency and needs of the schools.
 The board shall take steps to appraise the effectiveness with which the schools are achieving the educational purposes of the school system as may be determined by the Board of Education. - e.
 The Board of Education shall adopt a budget in accordance with the statutes of Nebraska.
 Prior to the adoption of the budget, a public hearing shall be held with notice of the meeting published in advance.
 All money belonging to the Omaha Public Schools, in the hands of the county treasurer, shall be accounted for and disbursed directly to the Board of Education in accordance with statutory requirements. - f.
 In order to exercise its right and duties, the Board of Education shall prepare and publish a body of policies and regulations covering organization, policies, and procedures of the school system.
 The Board of Education shall cause such policies and regulations to be revised as necessary and shall republish such policies as often as necessary. - g.
-The Board of Education, and each Board Member, serves as an Ambassador of the Omaha Public Schools.
-As such, the Board of Education and each Member of the Board is to function as a representative of the Omaha Public Schools to the general public.
-The Board of Education, and each Board Member, serves as an advocate for the Omaha Public Schools within the district, and at the State, Regional and National Levels.
-Each Board Member is expected to be a vigorous, knowledgeable and articulate advocate of the Omaha Public Schools and its programs, as approved by the Board of Education, so that the best interests of the Omaha Public Schools can be made fully and clearly known.
+The Board of Education, and each Board Member, serves the public, staff, students and the community in his or her elected role on the Board of the Omaha Public Schools.
+As such, the Board of Education represents the Omaha Public Schools to the general public.
+The Board of Education, and each Board Member, serves as an advocate for all_constituents, and as such, sets agendas, creates opportunity for public input, and establishes a vision for the Omaha Public Schools within the district, and at the State, Regional and National Levels.
+Each Board Member is expected to be a vigorous, knowledgeable and articulate advocate of equitable education in the Omaha Public Schools and its programs, as approved by the Board of Education, so that the best interests of the students, staff and community of the Omaha Public Schools can be made fully and clearly known.